 Time Class Coverage Course introduction/Administration Week 1-2 Review/Introduction on Theory for Households' consumption and saving: (Reference: Romer Ch.
 8) Permanent income hypothesis With uncertainty and different preferences With credit constraint and income shocks A Two-period model of consumption and saving, with idiosyncratic income shocks and credit constraint.
 Algorithms and Numerical solutions (Matlab, or any other software for numerical computation).
-Week 3-4 Empirical studies on Households' consumption and saving Consumers React to Anticipated Income Changes; Hsieh (2003, AER) Do Liquidity Constraints and Interest Rates Matter for Consumer Behavior?
+Empirical studies on Households' consumption and saving Week 3-4 Consumers React to Anticipated Income Changes; Hsieh (2003, AER) Do Liquidity Constraints and Interest Rates Matter for Consumer Behavior?
 Gross and Souleles (2002, QJE) Household Expenditure and the Income Tax Rebates of 2001.
-Johnson, Parker and Souleles (2006, AER) Consumer Spending and the Economic Stimulus Payments of 2008 (Johnson, Parker, Souleles and McClelland, 2013 AER) Chinese Empirical Applications: > [reading material] Why are saving rates of urban households in China rising?
-Chamon, Prasad, (2010, AEJ Macro) > Income uncertainty and household savings in China, Chamon, Liu, Prasad (2013, JDE) > Breaking the "iron rice bowl:" Evidence of precautionary savings from the chinese state-owned enterprises reform; He, Hui, Feng Huang, Zheng Liu,
+Johnson, Parker and Souleles (2006, AER) Consumer Spending and the Economic Stimulus Payments of 2008 (Johnson, Parker, Souleles and McClelland, 2013 AER) Chinese Empirical Applications: Why are saving rates of urban households in China rising?
+Chamon, Prasad, (2010, AEJ Macro) Income uncertainty and household savings in China, Chamon, Liu,